 Piano Ear Training Free includes pitch training, interval training, chord distinction, scale identification, melodic dictation, chord progression training, and absolute pitch lessons.
 The games have different levels, making this a great app for beginners to advanced musicians.
 You can also choose which aspects to focus on in the games, allowing you to tailor the experience to your particular needs.
 Each game has its own tutorial which explains what you will be doing and how to get the most out of your time spent.

 This app is particularly good in the chord identification section.
 I like that you can select the arpeggio mode to hear the chord in individual notes.
 You can also highlight the chord at any point in order to look at and study the chord’s construction.
 I found the chord type identification game especially addictive.
 Although I did well on the most common chords, some of the more obscure chords gave me trouble.
 After reviewing them, however, I started getting them right.
 I see this as a good indication that anyone from beginners to advanced musicians can learn from this app.

 - Well laid out, lots of great content, I especially like the chord identification games

-- Ads are kind of annoying
+- Lots of annoying ads

 I hope this article gave you some insight into a few of the best ear training apps available.
 Download them today and explore what they have to offer.
 You will certainly find tools to help you develop your ear, grow as a musician, and have a little fun along the way.